-One of the most common reasons for personal loans is often debt consolidation of credit cards or other loans.
+One of the most common reasons for Canadians to consider personal loans is often debt consolidation of credit cards or other loans.
 This can simplify your payment schedule, and make for one on a specific date rather than several across multiple dates.
 But more importantly, you might be able to get a personal loan with a better interest rate than what you currently pay.
 This can be especially true with high interest rate credit cards at times.

 A personal loan is a type of unsecured loan that they can take out for any number of personal reasons.
 A personal loan is a type of installment loan, where you are provided a lump sum of cash if approved, and you would repay this amount with regularly scheduled monthly payments until the loan amount along with interest and any fees involved are repaid.

-If you are interested in a personal loan, a lender will review your application, along with your credit score and history, to determine what risk you might pose, creditworthiness, and the likelihood of you repaying the money you want to borrow.
-Those looking to borrow a personal loan will find that when you have a good to excellent credit score the terms and interest rates are more in your favor than compared to someone looking for personal loans with bad credit.
+If you are interested in a personal loan, a Canadian lender will review your application, along with your credit score and history, to determine what risk you might pose, creditworthiness, and the likelihood of you repaying the money you want to borrow.
+Those looking to borrow a personal loan will find that when you have a good to excellent credit score the terms and interest rates are more in your favour than compared to someone looking for personal loans with bad credit.

 But even those with poor history can be eligible for bad credit personal loans, as every lender is different in who and how they accept applicants.

 So long as your credit score is 600 or higher, you probably have a reasonable chance of being approved for a personal loan or installment loan.
 However, the lower your credit score, the more likely it is that you will pay more in interest.
 The right time to think about getting a personal loan would be when you have a good credit score, low Debt to Income ratio (DTI) and when you would be able to comfortably make the monthly payments.

 The average credit score is closer to 660 in Canada, so if yours is less, you can probably expect that you will have to pay more in interest.